siliconmetal/Capstone_BattleOfNeighbourhoods/README.md

 # Capstone_BattleOfNeighbourhoods

 ### Overview:
 In this project, Foursquare API is used to abstract cartographical features about Ahmedabad city i.e. hotels, top-picks, fun points, and restaurants(using Requests & geolocator library).
-And using json_normalise, the abstracted semi-structured JSON data is normalized into flat tables using pandas data frames and filtering them.
+And using json_normalise, the abstracted semi-structured JSON data is normalized into flat tables using pandas data frames.
 After filtering the data frame, folium is used for the visualizations as markers on the map.

 #### Libraries used: